 The Associate in Applied Science Degree is a technical degree designed to prepare the student in a specific occupational area.
 Persons receiving the A.A.S. normally enter directly into employment in the area of specialization.
 The A.A.S. is a terminal degree; therefore, it is not designed to transfer to a four-year institution.
-Students to whom transfer is important should obtain assurance in advance from the institution to which they wish to transfer.
+In most cases, students to whom transfer is important should obtain assurance in advance from the institution to which they wish to transfer.